-The Arch is a unique approach for student development and growth that prepares students to meet the multifaceted challenges of the 21st century.
-The Arch will augment academic and experiential programs, and provide an even more robust-and transformative-educational experience for undergraduate students.
+The Arch at Rensselaer is a unique approach for student development and growth that prepares students to meet the multifaceted challenges of the 21st century.
+The Arch will augment academic and experiential programs, and provide an even more robust - and transformative - educational experience for undergraduate students.

-Students in the Class of 2022 will be required to participate in the Arch program in summer 2020.
-There is an exception process for athletes, ROTC, and a few other select cases.
+Students in the Class of 2023 will generally be required to be on campus in the Summer 2021 term.
+Early Arch is available for students who are accelerated.
+There is an exception process for some athletes, ROTC students, and a few other select cases.